nkoster/todo-vuex-local/README.md

 My goal is to keep stuff as simple as posible, perhaps even too simple, be carefull.

-These are my steps to get the thing running:
+These are the steps to get the thing running from within my linux terminal:

 ```
 sudo npm i -g @vue/cli